Javadyakuza/TIP3-Docs/Deployments/Internal/Mint.md

   /*
    add this to the body of the main function
   */

-  // Fetching the decimals and symbol from the token root contract

-  // Creating an instance of the token wallet contract let tokenWalletContract: Contract<FactorySource["TokenWallet"]>;

   // fetching the balance of the token wallet associated with the token root and determining of its deployed or no let deployWalletValue: string = "0";